EliotKhachi/publicZk/202304220208/README.md

 A single Hasel actuator...
 1. is composed of an outer, flexible plastic/polymer shell
 2. is filled with a liquid dielectric
-3. has two electrodes on opposite sides of one half of the shell - [Carbon Electrodes](../202304220219)
+3. has two electrodes on opposite sides of one half of the shell.
+One kind of electrodes are [Carbon Electrodes](../202304220219).

 The shell resembles a pouch that contains the liquid.
 The cathode and anode are placed across from each other on opposite sides of the pouch.